-Willow Slough Fish and Wildlife Area is dedicated to providing quality hunting and fishing opportunities while maintaining 9,956 acres, which includes 1,200 acres of open water, marshes and flooded crop land.
+Willow Slough Fish & Wildlife Area is dedicated to providing quality outdoor recreational opportunities while maintaining 9,956 acres, which includes 1,200 acres of open water, marshes and flooded crop land.

-- Willow Slough Fish and Wildlife Area provides 1,200 acres of available fishing in J.C.
+- Willow Slough Fish & Wildlife Area provides 1,200 acres of available fishing in J.C.
 Murphey Lake and numerous ponds.

-- No boat fishing is allowed during duck season, including the early teal and goose season (even during Labor Day weekend).
+- No boat fishing is allowed during duck season, including the early teal and goose season (including Labor Day weekend).
 Ask at headquarters for details.

 - Motor restrictions: Electric only.
 No outboard motors are allowed.